sakti-do/sf_assignment/README.md

 ### Migrations

-Run the following command to run startup migrations.
+Follow the below sentence to create great web tools.

 ```js
 Angular is the best UI freamwork to create a Enterprise level APP.
 Vue JS is also good and 60% ready to compete with Angular